 2. Macha Tunisian Crochet Shawl by Aoibhe Ni

 The Macha crochet shawl also uses the Tunisian simple stitch.
 However, in this case, it has been combined with a simple repeating eyelet, an openwork design made in the fabric.
 This gives it a lacier, more detailed, design.
-This crochet shawl also has an amazing braided edge that you'll want to use on another projects in addition to this one.
+This crochet shawl also has an amazing braided edge that you'll want to use on another project in addition to this one.

 3. Cloverleaf Tunisian Crochet Shawl by Joanne Witzkowski

 The Cloverleaf Shawl is another crochet shawl that uses Tunisian simple stitch.
 This time it is combined with Tunisian drop stitch.
 The two basic Tunisian crochet stitches are alternated in rows to create a dense fabric worked side-to-side.
-This crochet pattern has increases on one side only to create a triangular shawl.
+This crochet pattern has increased on one side only to create a triangular shawl.
 There are two options for the edging, one of which includes tassels.
 Make one of each version for a useful set of shawls.

 4. Nereide Free Tunisian Crochet Shawl Pattern